turtlemay/jsx-dom/README.md

 // Use the custom element type like a React component. document.body.appendChild(
   <MyCustomElement
-    // Use ref attribute to save your element reference. ref={v => this._myElemRef = v}
+    // Use the ref callback to save your element reference. ref={v => this._myElemRef = v}

-    // Event functions become native event listeners. onClick={e => {}}
+    // Event callbacks become native event listeners. onClick={e => {}}

     // Style objects are also supported.
     style={{ border: "1px solid red" }}

-    // Other props become native attributes.
-    my-string-attrib="foo"
+    // Anything else becomes a native attribute. my-string-attrib="foo"
     my-number-attrib={0}
     my-boolean-attrib={true} />